gagin/weaviate-v4-python-reference/README.md

 ## Files

+## Files

-- **`reference.md`**: A comprehensive Markdown reference documenting the Weaviate v4 Python client's modules, classes, methods, and parameters.
+- `reference.md <reference.md>`_: A comprehensive Markdown reference documenting the Weaviate v4 Python client's modules, classes, methods, and parameters.
 Includes a table of contents with clickable links for navigation.
-- **`examples.html`**: A concise HTML reference with practical examples, linking to `reference.md` for full details.
+- `examples.rst <examples.rst>`_: A concise reStructuredText reference with practical examples, linking to `reference.md` for full details.
 Features a table of contents and formatted code blocks for ease of use.
+** Note: Using reStructuredText resolves code block display issues encountered with Markdown in the chatbot UI

 ## Source and Extraction